mageni/mageni/README.md

 </p>

 ## Mission
-Mageni's mission is to make your life more enjoyable and peaceful by providing you a wonderful vulnerability management platform.
+Mageni's mission is to make your life more enjoyable and peaceful by providing you with a wonderful vulnerability management platform.

 ## Vision
 We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.